A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Finding George Orwell

-Finding the footprints of George Orwell, who published his first novel Burmese Days based on a fictitious town Kyauktada.
+Finding the footprints of George Orwell, who published his first novel, Burmese Days, based on a fictitious town, Kyauktada.
 It turned out to be Katha.
 When I mentioned the name George Orwell to locals, they pointed me to the Deputy Commissioner’s house, which has turned out to be a colonial museum today.
-The lady lives opposite holds the key to the gate.
+The lady who lives opposite holds the key to the gate.
 She politely opened the gate when being asked.
 The British colonial double story house painted in red and black.

 The English Club is serving as an office for a bank now.
-Staff is friendly allowing to walk around.
-Orwell’s house occupied by Township Police Commander now.
+Staff is friendly, allowing to walk around.
+Orwell’s house occupied bythe Township Police Commander now.
 And Dr. Veraswami’s house is now a Township Agricultural Office.
 Emma Larkin’s Finding George Orwell in Burma probably provides more details on the author and his time in Myanmar.

 A Quick Guide to Katha: The Town that Inspired ‘Burmese Days’